 Helping to bring new life into the world is a joyful and extraordinary experience for the whole family.
 Nothing compares to seeing fluffy little hatchlings peck out of their shells.
 Getting to this perfect moment does come with a fair few challenges and risks which can be stressful and overwhelming, especially without the right information.

 This is why I recommend our friends at Chickenpedia.
 They have created the brilliant Hatch A Plan course to help you successfully incubate and hatch happy and healthy chicks.
 Their course offers the best advice to ensure you build your knowledge to avoid tragic disasters, as these little ones can be so sensitive to temperature!
 You can learn about the conditions and equipment needed to confidently bring new life into the world.

 We all know just how quickly these little ones grow up so you are going to want to make sure that you've got the knowledge you need to raise a happy, healthy flock.
 You wouldn't want to risk making tragic mistakes that could impact their development, growth or worse!
 67% of chicken keepers surveyed experienced a chicken health or behaviour issue in the first 12 months that they didn’t know how to handle.

 Chickenpedia also has a Raising Baby Chicks course that provides lots of useful information to help you avoid any life-threatening accident.
 You'll have new confidence to give your feathered friends the best start in life.

 From raising baby chicks to feeding and behavior, you’ll find beginner-friendly courses that’ll give you the knowledge and confidence to successfully look after your chickens for years to come.
-These courses are exclusive to members only, so use my limited time discount code (BOKBOK50) to get 50% off access today!
+These courses are exclusive to members only, so get access today!